A stochastic algorithm for deterministic multistage optimization problems: Conclusion

 \section{Conclusion}

-In this article we have devised an algorithm, \NomAlgo, that encompases both a discrete time version of Qu's min-plus algorithm and the SDDP algorithm in the deterministic case.
+In this article we have devised an algorithm, \NomAlgo, that encompasses both a discrete time version of Qu's min-plus algorithm and the SDDP algorithm in the deterministic case.
 We have shown in the last section that \NomAlgo \ can be applied to two natural frameworks: one for min-plus and one for SDDP.
-In the case where both framework intersects, one could apply \NomAlgo \ with the selection functions $\func_t^{\text{min-plus}}$ and get non-increasing upper approximations of the value function.
-Simultaneously, by applying \NomAlgo \ with the selection function $\func_t^{\text{SDDP}}$, one would get non-decreasing lower approximations of the value function.
+In the case where both framework intersects, one could apply \NomAlgo \ with the selection functions $\func_t^{\MinPlus}$ and get non-increasing upper approximations of the value function.
+Simultaneously, by applying \NomAlgo \ with the selection function $\func_t^{\SDDP}$, one would get non-decreasing lower approximations of the value function.
 Moreover, we have shown that the upper approximations are, almost surely, asymptotically equal to the value function on the whole space of states $\X$ and that the lower approximations are, almost surely, asymptotically equal to the value function on a set of interest.

-Thus, in those particular cases we get converging bounds for $V_0(x_0)$, which is the value of the multistage optimization problem \cref{MultistageProblem}, along with asymptotically exact minimizing policies.
-In those cases, we have shown a possible way to address the issue of computing efficient upper bounds when running the SDDP algorithm by parallely running another algorithm (namely \nomalgo \ with min-plus selection functions).
+Thus, in those particular cases we get converging bounds for $V_0(x_0)$, which is the value of the multistage optimization Problem~\ref{MultistageProblem}, along with asymptotically exact minimizing policies.
+In those cases, we have shown a possible way to address the issue of computing efficient upper bounds when running the SDDP algorithm by running in parallel another algorithm (namely \nomalgo \ with min-plus selection functions).

-In \Cref{sec:ToyExample} we studied a way to parallely build lower and upper approximations of the value functions using the results of the previous sections.
-However the discretization and homogeneization scheme that was described is rapidely limited by the dimension of the control space, due to the need to discretize the constrained controls.
-We will provide in a future work, a systematic scheme to use simultaneously SDDP and a min-plus methods which is numerically efficient and does not rely on discretization of the control space.
-Moreover we will extend the current framework to multistage stochastic optimization problems with finite noises.
+In Section~\ref{sec:ToyExample} we studied a way to simultaneously build lower and upper approximations of the value functions using the results of the previous sections.
+However the discretization and homogenization scheme that was described is rapidly limited by the dimension of the control space, due to the need to discretize the constrained controls.
+We will provide in a future work, a systematic scheme to use simultaneously SDDP and a min-plus methods which is more efficient numerically and does not rely on discretization of the control space.
+Moreover we will extend the current framework to multistage stochastic optimization problems with finite white noises.